Clock Icon 5 min read

 While initiatives such as the HCAHPS survey qualify a hospital’s in-person experience, a patient’s journey begins well before they step foot in your facility.
 First impressions mean a lot in healthcare.
 And oftentimes, this begins when a new lead interacts with a piece of your digital content.

-Digital marketing sets the stage for the patient journey.
+Digital marketing in healthcare sets the stage for the patient journey

 It’s essential to establish expectations and create trust with your patients.
 This boils down to delivering on your promises.
 If you run social media display ads touting the cleanliness of your hospital, your waiting room should be spotless.
 And if you publish blog posts that push the professionalism of your staff, you should deliver a seamless experience—from your receptionists down to your doctors.